 Get Your License

-You can’t ride without a motorcycle endorsement.
-Take the permit test at your local DMV.
-We always recommend taking a motorcycle safety class to get your license, but you can also obtain it through the DMV road test.
-To test ride any motorcycle you will have to present a motorcycle endorsement.
+You can’t ride without a motorcycle endorsement or license.
+Take the permit test at your local DMV/MVC.
+We always recommend taking a motorcycle safety class to get your license, but you can also obtain it through the DMV/MVC road test.
+To test ride any motorcycle you will have to present a motorcycle endorsement or license.
 Get some riding experience; it will help you determine what kind of motorcycle you want to purchase.

 Deciding What You Want

 As a new rider, deciding what motorcycle to purchase is probably one of the hardest decisions.
 A motorcycle can be intimidating.
 Some key factors to think about are weight, engine size, riding position and price.
 For a person of a smaller stature, a large bike should not be considered as a first motorcycle.
 The weight will be too hard to handle and may cause serious harm while riding.